smartcontractkit/documentation/src/pages/resources/link-token-contracts.md

 ### Sepolia testnet

-Testnet LINK and ETH are available at [faucets.chain.link](https://faucets.chain.link/sepolia).
+Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/sepolia).
+Testnet ETH is available from one of several public [faucets](https://faucetlink.to/sepolia).

 | Parameter      | Value                                                                                                                                                                                                                       |
 | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |